Swecha

 Swecha is a non-profit organization formerly called Free Software Foundation Andhra Pradesh (FSF-AP).
 It is a Telugu operating system released in the year 2005, and is a part of Free Software Movement of India (FSMI).
-The organization is a social movement working towards educating the masses with the essence of Free Software and to provide knowledge to the commoners.
+The organization is a social movement directed towards educating the masses about the essence of Free Software and empower the community.

 Swecha organizes workshops and seminars in the Indian states of Telangana and Andhra Pradesh.
-Presently Swecha is active GLUG (GNU/Linux User Group) in many engineering colleges like International Institute of Information Technology, Hyderabad, Jawaharlal Nehru Technological University, Hyderabad, Chaitanya Bharathi Institute of Technology, St. Martin's Engineering College, Sridevi Women's Engineering College, Mahatma Gandhi Institute of Technology, SCIENT Institute of Technology, CMR Institute of Technology, Hyderabad, Jyothishmathi College of Engineering and Technology, MVGR College of Engineering, K L University and Ace Engineering College.
+Presently Swecha is active in many engineering colleges like International Institute of Information Technology, Hyderabad, Jawaharlal Nehru Technological University, Hyderabad, Chaitanya Bharathi Institute of Technology, St. Martin's Engineering College, Sridevi Women's Engineering College, Mahatma Gandhi Institute of Technology, SCIENT Institute of Technology, CMR Institute of Technology, Hyderabad, Jyothishmathi College of Engineering and Technology, MVGR College of Engineering, K L University and Ace Engineering College.

 Objectives

 The main objectives of the organization are as follows: